-3) Evaluation and control charting of LFB and matrix spike results-Laboratories should establish evaluation and acceptance criteria for LFBs and matrix spikes in their laboratory quality manuals.
+- 3) Evaluation and control charting of LFB and matrix spike results-Laboratories should establish evaluation and acceptance criteria for LFBs and matrix spikes in their laboratory quality manuals.
 Plot data from these standards or known-addition samples on mean or tolerance control charts and determine whether results are within established limits (or if trends, indicate problematic changes in the analytical system).
-If established control limits are exceeded, investigate results for potential blunders, method bias, or excess uncertainty and take corrective action to address the root cause and prevent recurrence of the problem.
+If established control limits are exceeded, investigate results for potential blunders, method bias, or excess uncertainty, and take corrective action to address the root cause and prevent recurrence of the problem, up to and including selection of a method appropriate to processing the matrix in question. - f.

-f.
 Sample-specific QC measures: Additional QC measures are routinely used to assess the quality of radiochemical measurements on a sample-by-sample basis.
 While batch QCs affect the status of a batch of samples, sample-specific QC only affects the sample in question [unless it is a batch QC sample (e.g., blank, duplicate sample, LFB, or matrix spike)].
-Sample-specific QC includes controls on chemical yield or spectral resolution [i.e., full-width-at-half-maximum (FWHM) of observed peaks in spectral results].
-The laboratory should define evaluation and acceptance criteria, and associated corrective actions, in its quality manual and ensure that they are consistent with the DQOs of the programs they support.

-g.
-External proficiency testing programs: Laboratories should participate in external proficiency testing programs to ensure that their measurement systems are comparable.
-For example, to be certified in the United States by EPA (or agreement state) to perform drinking water compliance analyses under the Safe Drinking Water Act, or to be accredited as a NELAC laboratory, a laboratory must participate every 6 months in a proficiency testing (PT) program administered by a nationally accredited PT sample provider.
-Acceptable performance for each parameter for which the laboratory is (or seeks to be) certified is demonstrated by successful analysis of at least two of the most recent three proficiency samples.
-Control limits have been established by NELAC.
-Performance is evaluated by the PT provider.
-(See Table 7020:I.)
+Sample-specific QC includes controls on chemical yield or spectral resolution [i.e., lower and upper limits for chemical yield and full-width-at-half-maximum (FWHM) of observed peaks in spectral results].
+The laboratory should define evaluation and acceptance criteria, and associated corrective actions, in its quality manual and ensure that they are consistent with the DQOs of the programs they support. - g.
+External proficiency-testing programs: Laboratories should participate in external proficiency-testing programs to ensure that their measurement systems are comparable.
+For example, to be certified in the United States by EPA (or agreement state) to perform drinking-water compliance analyses under the SDWA, a laboratory must participate annually in a proficiency-testing (PT) See MARLAP manual glossary.